bazelbuild/continuous-integration/docs/user.md

 ## Postsubmit <a name="postsubmit"></a>

 Every project that runs on Bazel CI is run on postsubmit.
+All test jobs are visible at http://ci.bazel.io/

+*   bazel-tests runs all tests affecting the Bazel binary (internal)
+*   other folders contain tests run against other projects (external)

 The CI uses the GitHub API and handles test runs automatically if [bazel-io](https://github.com/bazel-io) has write access to the repository.